Education

 Vic Grosjean is an ocean innovator and engineer working to develop new technologies and solve problems like detecting sharks at busy beaches before they become a danger to the community.

-Vic has also developed cutting-edge technology to monitor and remove pollution from waterways and clean up our oceans.
+His environmental project, ‘The Ocean CleanX’, uses cutting-edge technology to monitor and remove pollution from waterways and clean up our oceans.

-If you’ve enjoyed listening to this series of podcasts, why not download our Careers Pack for more information, have at go at some hands-on activities and sign up to our education bulletin for the latest competitions and updates each month.
+If you’ve enjoyed listening to this series of podcasts, why not download our Careers Pack for more information, have a go at some hands-on activities and sign up to our education bulletin for the latest competitions and updates each month.